 - Travel expenses to receive medical care outside your community.

-Receipts are required to claim these costs, and should be attached to your tax return if you file a physical copy.
-If you file electronically, save the receipts together in case the CRA requests these at a later date.
+Receipts are required to claim these costs and should be attached to your tax return if you file a paper copy by mail.
+If you file electronically, save all your receipts together in case the CRA requests these at a later date.

 There are some less obvious expenses that may improve life for someone living with a medical condition, and may qualify as a valid medical expense for tax purposes.
 Keep in mind some might require a doctor’s prescription.
 Such unusual expenses include:

 - Air conditioners or furnaces that improve life for a person with a chronic condition